-The underlying index's annualized historical volatility rate for the five-year period ended March 31, 2021 is 19.05%.
-The underlying index's highest one-year volatility rate during the five-year period is 26.67%.
-The underlying index's annualized performance for the five-year period ended March 31, 2021 is 14.37%.
+The Long Treasury Bond's annualized historical volatility rate for the five-year period ended March 31, 2021 is 11.86%.
+The Long Treasury Bond's highest one-year volatility rate during the five-year period is 15.77%.
+The Long Treasury Bond's annualized performance for the five-year period ended March 31, 2021 is 3.13%.

-Historical underlying index volatility and performance are not indications of what the underlying index volatility and performance will be in the future.
-The table is intended to isolate the effects of the underlying index volatility and index performance on the return of the Fund, and underscore that the Fund is designed as a short-term trading vehicle for investors who intend to actively monitor and manage their portfolios.
+The historical volatility and performance of the Long Treasury Bond are not indications of what the Long Treasury Bond volatility and performance will be in the future.
+The table is intended to isolate the effects of the Long Treasury Bond volatility and performance on the return of the Fund, and underscore that the Fund is designed as a short-term trading vehicle for investors who intend to actively monitor and manage their portfolios.

-Correlation Risk-A number of factors may affect the Fund's ability to achieve a high degree of correlation with its benchmark, including instances in which the Fund does not hold or have exposure to each component security of the underlying index and the effect of compounding on the Fund's returns, and there can be no guarantee that the Fund will achieve a high degree of correlation.
+Correlation Risk-A number of factors may affect the Fund's ability to achieve a high degree of correlation with its benchmark, including instances in which the Fund does not hold or have exposure to each component security of the Long Treasury Bond and the effect of compounding on the Fund's returns, and there can be no guarantee that the Fund will achieve a high degree of correlation.
 Failure to achieve a high degree of correlation may prevent the Fund from achieving its investment objective.
-The Fund does not attempt to, and should not be expected to, provide returns which are the inverse of the returns of the underlying index for periods other than a single day.
-The risk of the Fund not achieving its daily investment objective will be more acute when the underlying index has an extreme one-day movement approaching 50%.
-In addition, as a result of compounding, the Fund's performance for periods greater than a single day is likely to be either greater than or less than the performance of the inverse of the underlying index, before accounting for Fund fees and expenses.
+The Fund does not attempt to, and should not be expected to, provide returns which are the inverse of the returns of the Long Treasury Bond for periods other than a single day.
+The risk of the Fund not achieving its daily investment objective will be more acute when the Long Treasury Bond has an extreme one-day movement approaching 50%.
+In addition, as a result of compounding, the Fund's performance for periods greater than a single day is likely to be either greater than or less than the performance of the inverse of the Long Treasury Bond, before accounting for Fund fees and expenses.